Wesley Medical Research Tissue Bank was founded in 2007 and is located at The Wesley Hospital.

-In 2011, ABB generously committed $1.5 million to support the Tissue Bank.
-Without this vital funding, the Tissue Bank would not have been able to operate, expand and flourish.
-As ABB’s funding tenure is coming to an end in 2016, we ask for your support to secure the continuous operations of this valuable research facility and resource in the coming years.
+As the sponsorship tenure from ABB (formerly Ventyx and Mincom) comes to an end, we ask for your support to secure the continuous operations of this valuable research facility and resource in the coming years.
 Click here to see the different ways you can help.

 Samples stored in the Tissue Bank are collected from people from all over Australia, and are then distributed to medical researchers who investigate better ways to diagnose, prevent and treat cancer and other conditions.

-The ABB WMR Tissue Bank is open-sourced, allowing both national and international researchers to access samples, subject to approval by the Tissue Bank Management Committee.
+WMR Tissue Bank is open-sourced, allowing both national and international researchers to access samples, subject to approval by the Tissue Bank Management Committee.
 Unlike some other tissue banks, there is no requirement for WMR to be involved in the research.
-Over 40 research projects Australia-wide have utilised ABB WMR Tissue Bank samples.
+Over 50 research projects Australia-wide have utilised samples from WMR Tissue Bank.

 From the left: Shannah del Rosario (interning student), Rebecca Rogers (lab assistant), WMR Tissue Bank Manager Emma Raymond, David van der Heide (lab assistant), Deb Gietzel (lab technician) & Jamie Garner (interning student)